hpi-swa-teaching/SpellChecking/README.md

 - Seemingly misspelled words are highlighted and underlined in orange color
 - selecting and right-clicking on a wrong word let's you correct the word or add it to the dictionary
 - ##### in Worspace only:
    - save the content of the workspace (ctrl+s) and click on the blue arrow in the top right corner.
-Then click on 'Open SpellChecker'
+Then click ```Open SpellChecker```
    - ignored words are only ignored for the duration of this session
    - words that are added to the dictionary survive a restart

 #### Dictionary Management
 - Go to ```Apps``` -> ```Dictionary Setting``` to change the language or organize added words
-- On the left side you see the words that you added to your dictionary, you may select a word there and remove it with the 'remove'-button below
+- On the left side you see the words that you added to your dictionary, you may select a word there and remove it with the 'remove word'-button below
 - On the right side you see an overview over your available dictionaries, choose another one and start typing to see changes

 #### How to add more languages?